bowen0701/gpml/README.md

-# Machine Learning
+# Machine Learning in Production

-This repo is to collect my Python implementations and notebooks on machine learning models.
+This repo is to collect my Python implementations of ML/DL models in production.